 For questions, to schedule an interview with staff, request photos for editorial use, or connect about a possible news/educational filming about the U.S. Botanic Garden, please contact Devin Dotson, below.
 The Garden is not available for photoshoots or video recordings of topics not related to the Garden.

-Devin Dotson, Public Affairs Specialist
+Devin Dotson, Senior Communications Specialist

 devin.dotson@aoc.gov